Buttaa/eth2-knowledge-base/howToMulticlient.md

 `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

+<sub> This will change the looks of the command prompt output later </sub>

 <ins>Step 2.</ins>

 **Download** the newest versions of the Beaconchain **and** Validator.
 The version name might have changed because of an update, but the file name should similar (green mark on the picture below).